ics-software-engineering/play-example-continuous-integration/README.md

   1. Prime the CloudBees pipeline
   2. Make CloudBees Jenkins job point to GitHub repo
   3. Configure build trigger
-  4. Test your new build
+  4. Test your continuous integration and deployment
   5. Automate quality assurance tool invocation (optional)

 Let's now look at each of these steps in detail.